Gallopsled/pwntools/docs/source/install/headers.rst

 Python Development Headers
 -----------------------------

-Some of binjitsu' Python dependencies require native extensions (for example, Paramiko requires PyCrypto).
+Some of pwntools' Python dependencies require native extensions (for example, Paramiko requires PyCrypto).

 In order to build these native extensions, the development headers for Python must be installed.